 Revising Securities Account and Account Control Agreements, Determining Where to File, Transitional Issues

-This CLE program will explain the effect of the Hague Securities Convention on practices under Articles 8 and 9 the Uniform Commercial Code.
-It will focus upon the circumstances in which new clauses should be inserted into securities account agreements and account control agreements and in which instances the jurisdiction for perfection, priority or the rules for enforcement of a security interest may change.
+This CLE program will explain the effect of the Hague Securities Convention on practices under Articles 8 and 9 of the Uniform Commercial Code.
+It will focus on the circumstances in which new clauses should be inserted into securities account agreements and account control agreements and in which instances the jurisdiction for perfection, priority, or the rules for enforcement of a security interest may change.
 The panel will also discuss some recent Articles 8 and 9 decisions.

 - General summary of the indirect holding system and the provisions of the Convention

 - Impact of the Hague Securities Convention on current practices under UCC Articles 8 and 9

 - Suggested provisions for securities account agreements and securities account control agreements

 - Change of location for the perfection of a security interest by filing

 - Recent UCC Articles 8 and 9 cases involving investment property